Digital Realty: 2020s

+In July 2023, Digital Realty received a Certificate of Conformity, certifying its adherence to the Self-Regulatory Initiatives set out by the CNDCP in Europe.

 On 10 September 2024, about 7:45 am, a Digital Realty data centre in Loyang, Singapore, caught fire.
 According to the Singapore Civil Defence Force, the fire "involved lithium-ion batteries housed in battery rooms on the third floor of a four-storey building".
 Digital Realty said its employees were evacuated from the data centre without injuries.
 The fire affected Lazada and Bytedance's systems, as well as Alibaba Cloud's Availability zone C in Singapore, and possibly DigitalOcean, Coolify, and Cloudflare.

+In May 2026, the company opened its first data center in Barcelona, Spain, broke ground on a data center in Paris, France, and launched a new liquid cooling lab in London, UK.
+That same month, it was also announced that Mistral AI had signed a capacity agreement with Digital Realty.

+In June 2026, it was reported that Digital Realty was buying venture capital firm Columbia Capital for about $485 million.